Getting from New Delhi Airport

 Airport shuttle buses

-A free shuttle bus runs between all terminals 24 hours a day.
+Take advantage of the free shuttle buses running between all terminals 24 hours a day.

 Buses run at intervals of 5-10 minutes during the day and 15-20 minutes at night.
 Follow the signs "Shuttle Bus".